-Accompanying the DA 404 forms, a narrative explanation should be provided using the DA 405 which explains the methodology used to estimate resources.
+As support for the information entered into the DA 404 reports, a narrative explanation should be provided using the DA 405 which explains the methodology used to estimate resources.
 A DA 405 must be completed for every budgeted fund, except for the appropriated state funds (State General Fund, Kansas Endowment for Youth Fund, Children's Initiatives Fund, Economic Development Initiatives Fund, State Water Plan Fund, Expanded Lottery Act Revenues Fund, and the three building funds).
-This form continues to be submitted with the narrative.
+The DA 405 forms are submitted with the narrative.
 Examples follow at the end of this section.
 Information on the form must include: